 On May 1, 2003, the Partnership acquired Shell Pipeline Company, LP's (Shell) 28% interest in the Amarillo to Abernathy refined product pipeline and Shell's 46% interest in the Abernathy to Lubbock refined product pipeline for \$1.6 million.
-After this acquisition, the Partnership owns a 67% interest and ConocoPhillips owns the remaining 33% interest in the Amarillo to Abernathy refined product pipeline and ConocoPhillips owns the remaining 54% interest in the Abernathy to Lubbock refined product pipeline.
+After this acquisition, the Partnership owns a 67% interest and ConocoPhillips owns the remaining 33% interest in the Amarillo to Abernathy refined product pipeline and the Partnership owns a 46% interest and ConocoPhillips owns the remaining 54% interest in the Abernathy to Lubbock refined product pipeline.